jimblandy/fxsnapshot/README.md

 -   `/REGEXP/` - a predicate on strings, accepting those that match `REGEXP`.

--   `PREDICATE , PREDICATE` - the intersection of the two predicates NYI
+-   `PREDICATE && PREDICATE` - the intersection of the two predicates NYI

--   `PREDICATE || PREDICATE` - the union of the two predicates NYI
+-   `PREDICATE || PREDICATE` - the union of the two predicates

 -   `!
-PREDICATE` - logical 'not' NYI
+PREDICATE` - logical 'not'

+-   `any PREDICATE`, `all PREDICATE` - predicates on streams.
+These accept if the stream has any elements matching `PREDICATE`, and if all the stream's elements match `PREDICATE`.

 Predicates on paths (streams of alternating nodes and edges):